trivikverma/researchgroup/content/home/featured.md

   # Page order.
 Descending (desc) or ascending (asc) date.
   order = "desc"

+  # Add a see all button under the features posts
+  link_to_archive = true

   # Filter posts by a taxonomy term.
   [content.filters]
     tag = ""